silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/04_security_and_best_practices/01_authentication.md

 Here's an example for implementing HTTP basic authentication:

 [notice]
-Note that basic auth is enabled by default.
+Note that basic authentication for graphql will bypass Multi-Factor Authentication (MFA) if that's enabled.
+Using basic authentication for graphql is considered insecure if you are using MFA .
 [/notice]

 ```yaml